client

 tree testing

-Results were consistent over both tests, with the new navigation outperforming the original on each task.
-Additional moderated Zoom interviews were conducted to confirm results and get general feedback.
+Results were consistent across tests, with the new navigation outperforming the original in each task.
+Additional moderated Zoom interviews were conducted to confirm results and gather general feedback.

 Design

-I reached out to a local architect who had done some recent renovations in the neighborhood and successfully pitched a win-win if we could use his photos for the site.
-This was important to me as the survey revealed a number of users had visited the page before moving to the neighborhood, and a general goal of the HRACA was to prevent developers from knocking down homes to replace them with "McMansions", thus having professional quality photos on the site would be a way to attract new residents that would appreciate the unique architecture.
-I also checked with a few neighborhood photographers, both amateur and professional, for additional photos.
+I reached out to a local architect who had recently renovated homes in the neighborhood and arranged to use his photos for the site.
+This was crucial as the survey revealed several users had visited the page before moving to the neighborhood.
+A general goal of the HRACA was to prevent developers from replacing homes with "McMansions."
+Professional-quality photos would attract new residents who appreciate the unique architecture.
+Additionally, I sourced more photos from neighborhood photographers, both amateur and professional.

-At this point the wireframes, new features, and IA were all approved so I moved forward with implementation, along with updated fonts and colors to match the new clean modern style:
+At this point, the wireframes, new features, and IA were all approved, so I moved forward with implementation, updating fonts and colors to match the new, clean, modern style:

-When testing the site on a retina display, I noticed the new icons were blurry, so I replaced them with SVG files hand coded into the page and added some CSS hover animation since neither were things Weebly natively supported.
+When testing the site on a retina display, I noticed the new icons were blurry.
+So, I replaced them with SVG files hand-coded into the page and added some CSS hover animation since neither were natively supported by Weebly.

-Upgrading the Weebly theme to a newer version fixed most of the responsive issues.
-I also reached out to additional photographers in the neighborhood who contributed a number of great photos that I used in the new and improved slideshow as well as throughout the rest of the site:
+Upgrading the Weebly theme to a newer version fixed most responsive issues.
+I also reached out to additional neighborhood photographers who contributed several outstanding photos used in the new slideshow and throughout the site.

-Once the home page was approved I began tackling other pages.
-The original site utilized a strange array of inconsistent headers, poorly cropped and heavily compressed images, random colors, and difficult to read text.
+Once the home page was approved, I began addressing other pages.
+The original site had inconsistent headers, poorly cropped and heavily compressed images, random colors, and difficult-to-read text.
 Some examples below:

-A general clean-up was completed to fix small inconsistencies throughout the site and the first blog post went live, announcing the addition of some newly scanned historical documents.
-Finally, I implemented a collection of Mid-Century Modern pattern headers for each section:
+A general clean-up was completed to fix minor inconsistencies throughout the site.
+The first blog post went live, announcing newly scanned historical documents.
+Finally, I implemented a collection of Mid-Century Modern pattern headers for each section.

 "all I can say is WOW.
 I practically rubbed my eyes in disbelief.
 It's fabulous."